grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 [//]: # (### Back at the Prospect in the docking slip; talking to Hemi about re-hiring Chips)

 At docking slip four, the hole in the deck that led down to the cargo hold of the _Prospect_ was like a giant black maw, with lips sucking against the airlock dock of the depot.
 It now had a number of heavy cables and hoses draped into the hole, as though some kind of enormous dental maneuver was being worked.
-Captain Percy's eye traced the hoses and wires from fixtures mounted on the walls of the docking bay down over the edge of the hole.
+Percy's eye traced the hoses and wires from fixtures mounted on the walls of the docking bay down over the edge of the hole.
 She leaned and looked down into the cargo hold where the cables and hoses were lashed together and ran in a hulking pile up the middle of the space back into the deeper parts of the ship, where they were hopefully connected to the battery terminals and fuel tanks that so desperately needed to be topped up.
 At the front of the cargo hold, Chips was overseeing a repair crew that was working on redoing and reinforcing the messy repair welds she had made earlier.

 Percy climbed down the ladder to the catwalk and made her way over and down to the deck of the cargo hold.
 From there she went aft into the forward battery room, where she found Hemi with a dock worker checking the cables hooked up to the battery bank that were recharging the batteries from the docking bay power system.